 Pursuant to the Foshan Project I Agreement, the project companies shall obtain bank financing to meet their respective financial needs during the construction of the projects.
 When a guarantee is required, Sun Hung Kai Development (China) Limited and Rich Come Enterprises Limited shall only provide the same in proportion to their shareholding in Lyntondale Holdings Limited severally.
-If for any reason such bank financing is not available, Sun Hung Kai Development (China) Limited and Rich Come Enterprises Limited shall provide the financing in the form of shareholder's loan in proportion to their shareholding in Lyntondale Holdings Limited or through capital injection.
+If for any reason such bank financing is not available, Sun Hung Kai Development (China) Limited and Rich Come Enterprises Limited shall provide the financing in the form of shareholder's loan in proportion to their shareholding in Lyntondale Holdings Limited shall provide the financing in the form of shareholder's loan in proportion to their shareholding in Lyntondale Holdings Limited or through capital injection.